R221/InspiredSpaceBlog/_posts/2018-12-09-Why-is-Landing-On-Mars-So-Difficult?-Some-InSight.md

-# Vaults a bear over 300 million miles and landing as an Olympic gymnast is difficult
+# Vaulting a bear over 300 million miles and landing as an Olympic gymnast is difficult

 Since 1975, NASA has landed eight spacecrafts on Mars.
 The [InSight Lander](https://mars.nasa.gov/insight/), landing on November 26, 2018, is the most recent in the #JourneytoMars.
 Its success is a crucial win for the [Mars Exploration Program](https://mars.nasa.gov/).